-14. Classifications
+17. Classifications

-- (a) Nursing classification definitions are set out in Schedule A; - (b) Aged Care classification definitions are set out in Schedule B; - (c) Home Care classification definitions are set out in Schedule C; - (d) Health Professional classification definitions are set out in Schedule D; - (e) Employers must advise their employees in writing of their classification upon commencement and of any subsequent changes to their classification.
+- (a) Nursing classification definitions are set out in Schedule A; - (b) Aged Care classification definitions are set out in Schedule B; - (c) Home Care classification definitions are set out in Schedule C; - (d) Health Professional classification definitions are set out in Schedule D: - (e) Employers must advise their employees in writing of their classification upon commencement and of any subsequent changes to their classification.

-15. Minimum weekly wages
+18. Minimum weekly wages

-- (a) The minimum weekly wages are set out in Table 1 of this Agreement. - (b) The wages set out in Table 1 will be at least 1% higher than the NSW Transitional Weekly Rate of Pay. - (c) In addition to subclause (b) the parties agree that the wages for Nursing Classifications set out in Table 1 is inclusive of a 1.92% buyout of one week's annual leave. - (d) The Wages are payable from the first full pay period on or after approval from Fair Work Commission and then on the 1 July for each year of the Agreement.
+- (a) The minimum weekly wages are set out in Table 1 of this Agreement. - (b) The wages set out in Table 1 will be at least 2% higher than the applicable modern award rate of pay for that classification. - (c) In addition to subclause (b) the parties agree that the wages for Nursing Classifications set out in Table 1 is inclusive of a 1.92% buyout of one week's annual leave.

-16. Progression
+19. Progression

-For progression for all classifications under this Agreement, refer to Schedules A to D.
+For progression for all classifications under this agreement, refer to Schedules A to D.

-17. Recognition of Service and Experience (Nursing Classifications only)
+20. Recognition of Service and Experience (Nursing Classifications only)

 - (a) From the time of commencement of employment an employee has two months in which to provide documentary evidence to the employer detailing any other relevant service or experience not disclosed at the time of commencement.
-This evidence, in the absence of other documentary evidence, may take the form of a statutory declaration. - (b) Until such time as the employee furnishes any such documentation outlined in 17(a) the employer shall pay the employee at the level for which proof has been provided. - (c) If within two months of commencing employment an employee does provide documentary evidence of other previous relevant service or/and experience the employer shall pay the employee at the appropriate rate as from the date of commencement that would have been paid from that date had that documentary evidence been provided. - (d) If the employee provides documentary evidence of other previous relevant service and/or experience after two months from commencement the employer shall pay the employee at the appropriate rate from the date the documentary evidence is received.
-This rate will not be back dated to the time of commencement. - (e) For the purpose of yearly progression based on service and experience an employee must complete 1976 hours, or in the case of a casual or part time employee 1824 hours.
+This evidence, in the absence of other documentary evidence, may take the form of a statutory declaration. - (b) Until such time as the employee furnishes any such documentation outlined in Clause 20(a) the employer shall pay the employee at the level for which proof has been provided. - (c) If within two months of commencing employment an employee does provide documentary evidence of other previous relevant service or/and experience the employer shall pay the employee at the appropriate rate as from the date of commencement that would have been paid from that date had that documentary evidence been provided. - (d) If the employee provides documentary evidence of other previous relevant service and/or experience after two months from commencement the employer shall pay the employee at the appropriate rate from the date the documentary evidence is received.
+This rate will not be back dated to the time of commencement.

+(e) For the purpose of yearly progression based on service and experience an employee must complete 1976 hours, or in the case of a casual or part time employee 1824 hours.

-18. Regrading (Aged Care Classifications only)
+21. Regrading (Aged Care Classifications only)